(Courtesy of Jack Tillmany)

 Jim Vecchio e-mailed with a family tidbit: "I was reading in your Tex Fletcher section that he was from Harrison, New York.
 For a while, my mother's family also lived there, and her brother, my Uncle Tony Sforza, used to caddy for Tex Fletcher.
 Unfortunately, Uncle Tony is gone now.
 His children have grown old (as I) and there are not many more memories left of that time."

-You may want to go to the In Search Of ... page on the Old Corral and then to the Social Security Death Index (SSDI).
-There you will find a record for: Tex Fletcher, born in New York on January 22, 1910 and passed away March, 1987 in New York State.
+Newspaper death notice mentions that Tex passed away on March 14, 1987 at St. Luke's Hospital in Newburgh, New York.
+Social Security Death Index (SSDI) has a record for Tex Fletcher, born in New York on January 22, 1910 and passed away March, 1987 in New York State.

 (Courtesy of Les Adams)